 - Investigate fundamental processes of the interaction of charged and uncharged radiation with matter;

 - Evaluate radiation detector types for a range of applications;

 - Apply knowledge of radiation types and the biological effects of radiation to interrogate occupational safety risks involved in working near radiation, and formulate approaches for managing such risks;

 - Interrogate the type and origin of sources of radiation using knowledge of nuclear data, detector systems, detector responses, signal processing, data acquisition systems, and spectral analysis techniques;

 - Differentiate between the wide range of medical and industrial applications that use nuclear radiation.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 The expected workload will consist of approximately 130 hours throughout the semester including:

-• Face-to face component which may consist of 2 x 1 hour lectures per week and 1 x 1 hour tutorial per week.
-Lab sessions will be scheduled through the semester.
+- Face-to face component which may consist of 10 x 2 hours of lectures, 5 x 2 hours of tutorials, and 5 x 3 hours of lab sessions scheduled through the semester.

-• Approximately 94 hours of self directed study which will include laboratory sessions in the Heavy Ion Accelerator Facility and preparation for lectures and other assessment tasks.
+- Approximately 85 hours of self-directed study which will include preparation for lectures, laboratory sessions in the Heavy Ion Accelerator Facility, and other assessment tasks.